michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0111.md

 - v: find out, learn, or determine with certainty, usually by making an inquiry or other effort
 - v: be careful or certain to do something; make certain of something
 ### Family
-ascertain: ascertainable, ascertained, ascertaining, ascertains+;ascertainable: ascertainably, unascertainable
+- ascertain: ascertainable, ascertained, ascertaining, ascertains+
+- ascertainable: ascertainably, unascertainable
 ### Examples
 - It was difficult to ascertain what online commentary was permitted.
 - We now ascertain that the observable universe exceeds 90 billion light-years across.